An estimated 3.5 million women in LMICs suffer from untreated obstetrical fistula.

 Obstetric fistulas are a common affliction of pregnant women in the developing world who deliver their babies with no medical help.
 Most are young girls.
 After suffering many days of obstructed labor, the infant finally passes — dead.
 But this nightmare is only beginning.

-The causes the tissues to breakdown.
+The internal pressure caused by the baby’s head pushing against the woman’s pelvis causes the tissues to breakdown.
 This breakdown of tissues creates a hole between the birth passage and internal organs, such as the bladder or rectum.
 As a result, the woman is unable to hold her urine or bowel contents, causing constant leaking.

 The social consequences are equally devastating.
 The woman is often rejected by her partner and family because of wetness, foul smell and inability to bear more children.
 Employment is denied and many will live and die homeless.